 Grow and preserve your food

 Honestly this is the best way to save a buck.
 Consuming less and producing more is always going to be a money saver.
 Start small and have fun with it.
 Even if you don’t grow your own food, you can learn to preserve the bounty from your local farmers.
 I pretty much freeze everything, but canning, fermenting, and dehydrating are other great options.
 I got a dehydrator for Christmas this year and can’t wait until the summer when I can start using it more.
 Read more about how to plan a garden.

 Don’t waste food.
 Use your leftovers

 Please don’t ever let your produce go bad if for some reason you don’t use it all.
-Learn to use them.
+Learn to use them and reduce waste.
 Add them to soups, eggs, casseroles, etc. If nothing else, put some in a smoothie or juice them.
 You can also freeze produce before it goes bad.
 Bananas are a great one to put in the freezer.
 Peel, slice and freeze.
 You can add them to smoothies, make “ice cream”, or banana bread.

-Stretch your meat/protein:
+Stretch your meat/protein

 I’ve written entire posts on stretching meat and protein and making the most of your whole chicken.
 I use this technique frequently with all kinds of things.
 Roast or stew a whole chicken and use the meat and bones for 3-4 different meals.
 I like to take the de-boned meat and put it in the freezer in 1-2 cup portions.
 They are great for quick fajitas, stir fry, soups, quesadillas, casseroles, salads, etc. I do the same thing with beans, beef roasts and pork roasts.

-Eat meatless a couple times a week:
+Eat meatless a couple times a week

-Buy produce that is in season:
+Buy produce that is in season

 Produce in season not only is better for you, it is much less expensive.
 Strawberries from the supermarket in the middle of winter are going to cost $8-9.
 In the spring at my farmer’s market, I can get them for a couple of dollars for a large container.

-Get familiar with inexpensive items and use them frequently:
+Get familiar with inexpensive items and use them frequently

 Eggs, dried beans, lentils, rice, oats, potatoes, cabbage, greens, squashes, sweet potatoes, onions, garlic, lettuce, carrots, bananas, and canned salmon are some of my favorite healthy cheap eats.
 I heavily rely on most of these items weekly in my meal plans.
 I wrote an entire post on this.

-Use fewer expensive products:
+Use fewer expensive products

 Don’t buy junk

 This is my biggest pet peeve.
 People say buying healthy food is so expensive, but most of the time they are still buying junk food along with the healthy food.
-If you are still buying oreos, chips, granola bars, blue yogurts, sodas, and energy drinks, adding healthy food will be expensive.
+If you are still buying cookies, chips, granola bars, blue yogurts, sodas, and energy drinks, adding healthy food will be expensive.
 I have no room in my budget for both.
 I choose to buy quality food with our hard earned money.
 The junk, to me, is a waste.

 Stay out of expensive stores